TylerLu/EDUGraphAPI-Angular/README.md

 **Add REPLY URL to the AAD Application**

-1. After the deployment, open the resource group:
+1. After the deployment is finished, open the resource group:

    ![](Images/azure-resource-group.png)